Flapper skate: Distribution and habitat

 The flapper skate occurs in the Eastern Atlantic Ocean, its range overlapping somewhat with that of the blue skate, with most records coming from southern Norway and off the northern coasts of Scotland and Ireland.
 There have been a few confirmed records from Portugal and the Azores.
 This species is a demersal fish found on the continental shelf and slope at depths between 20 and 1500 m, however, it is mainly found at depths of less than 200 m.

 Biology

 The flapper skate is demersal and feeds on soft substrates in deeper water, preying on crustaceans, other skates and small sharks.
+Larger flapper skates consumer more fishes than smaller individuals do.
 These skates take longer than ten years to attain sexual maturity and do not produce large numbers of young.
-They lay large eggs which are between 10 and 14 cm wide and 13 and 23 cm long, not including the horns, with a tough outer, potective coating.
+They lay large eggs which are between 10 and 14 cm wide and 13 and 23 cm long, not including the horns, with a tough outer, protective coating.
 The eggs are laid in shallow areas where the seabed is made up of large pebbles and boulders and they take over a year to hatch.
 The hatchlings are around 2 cm in length.